sffc/socketio-file-upload/README.md

 }
 ```

 You can personalise the 'action' and 'message' key by passing a object to wrapData instance.
-:warning: IF YOU USE CUSTOM VALUE HERE YOU HAVE TO INVERSE THEM IN THE SIOFU SERVER OPTIONS :warning:

 ```javascript
 instance.wrapData = {
 	wrapKey: {